-In this post, I’ll share 12 important tips for keeping a dog cool in hot weather.
+In this post, I’ll share 12 tips for keeping a dog cool in hot weather.
 You’ll also learn how to know when your dog might be starting to overheat, and what you should do in such a situation.

-First, you need to recognize when your dog is in distress and while dogs can’t tell us how they feel, they can certainly show us.
+First and foremost, you need to know how to recognize if your dog is in distress.
+Our dogs can’t tell us how they feel, but they can certainly show us.

 - Heavy panting

 - Pale gums

 If you notice any of the following signs, you need to cool your dog down immediately and contact your vet.

 Take a look at this video on how to cool a dog down quickly.

 In the summer, the best thing you can do for you and your dog is to turn on the air conditioning.
 Of course, a fan is also fine, but make sure to close all the blinds to keep the worst of the heat out.